jora450000/python-Redis-Monitor/README.md

-  convert script to python3
+  Convert script to python3.
-  translate  to english
+  Translate text to english

 # simple python script to monitor redis performance